What is a daily neck routine and why does it work?

 Without regular, gentle movement, your neck stiffens.
 Hours hunched over a screen, poor sleep, or held tension tighten the muscles and restrict the joints.
 The good news: you can prevent this with a simple, daily habit.

 A daily neck routine maintains the flexibility and strength your cervical spine needs.
 It takes just 5 minutes, requires no equipment, and can be done anywhere.
 When it becomes a habit, your neck stays mobile, your posture improves, and pain stays away.
+Think of it as a neck wellness routine that fits into your day without disrupting it.

 Common causes of neck stiffness